 - Streaming services like Pandora, Spotify, and YouTube consume a ton of CPU on virtual desktops rendering and encoding media.
 These offenders can be easily seen in Task Manager during performance issues and will be at the top of the list.
 Educate your users to stream on their local devices and not on the virtual desktop.
 This will increase performance for others and reduce your bandwidth costs.

-On Windows Virtual Desktop (WVD) session hosts, RAM is primarily consumed by applications that run within users’ sessions.
+On Azure Virtual Desktop (AVD) session hosts, RAM is primarily consumed by applications that run within users’ sessions.
 Modern applications use a lot of RAM.
 Each Google Chrome tab, open Word document, Outlook, Teams, and other apps can consume tens or even hundreds of MBs of RAM.
 With multiple users sharing a session host VM, this usage can add up quickly and consume all available RAM.

 High memory usage in it of itself is not an issue.
 An application loading its bits into RAM will run faster than having to fetch data from a much slower disk.
 However, when too many applications load too much of their data into RAM, then hard faults (previously known as page faults) start to slow down the VM.